dingfengshi/TriDet/README.md

 ## Test

-We offer pre-trained models for each dataset, which you can download the chechpoints from [Google Drive](https://drive.google.com/drive/folders/1eVROG6z-vHtm4AnXsh4N8ruUKkAidLqZ?usp=sharing).
+We offer pre-trained models for each dataset, which you can download the checkpoints from [Google Drive](https://drive.google.com/drive/folders/1eVROG6z-vHtm4AnXsh4N8ruUKkAidLqZ?usp=sharing).
 The command for test is